 The University of Iowa is the only program in the state offering the Doctor of Audiology (Au.D.) degree and is one of the only programs in the United States offering students the ability to earn both their Au.D. and Ph.D. degrees.
 The program is currently ranked second in the country by U.S. News and World Report.

 The mission of the Au.D. program at Iowa is to produce professionals who have the theoretical foundation and the advanced clinical skills needed for the delivery of high-quality services in audiology.
-When selecting the best option for a graduate program, prospective Au.D. students should thoughtfully consider their future professional interests and goals.
+The program is designed to ensure students will meet requirements for ASHA Certification and Iowa licensure upon graduation.
+For more information, visit: Professional License Disclosure.

 Iowa's Au.D. program offers academic experiences from nationally-recognized faculty that provide a comprehensive theoretical foundation to understand human audiology and its disorders.
 Additionally, Iowa’s Au.D. program provides exceptional, wide-ranging opportunities to prepare its graduates for work as clinical audiologists in any environment they choose to pursue.
 In addition to the general clinical training program, interested students may take didactic and practicum coursework to allow certification for work in the public schools.
 The diverse clinical experiences students undergo meet or exceed the requirements of the American Speech-Language-Hearing Association.

 On average, the University of Iowa accepts 8-12 students into the Au.D. program each fall.
 Decisions for admissions are based on several factors including undergraduate GPA and completion of required prerequisite coursework.
 Completed applications are due January 15, and decisions regarding admission are made by a committee consisting of both didactic and clinical faculty.
-All applicants will participate in an interview process either in person on a scheduled interview day or via Skype.
+All applicants will participate in a virtual.

 To be admitted to the Au.D. program, you must meet the following requirements: